 2010, not reviewed

 Olsen’s debut EP was released on cassette on 2010.
 The AllMusicGuide describes it as having “clumsy sincerity”.
-Olsen recorded it herself on GarageBand after failing to find the right producer, and it bought her to Bonnie “Prince” Billy’s attention.
+Olsen recorded it herself on GarageBand after failing to find the right producer, and it gained Bonnie “Prince” Billy’s attention.

 Half Way Home